-Race Forward’s Butterfly Lab brings together pro-immigrant leaders to build power for effective narratives that honor the humanity of migrants, refugees, and immigrants, and advance freedom and justice for all.
-In the Lab, the cohort will develop, test, and scale immigration narratives that meet our current political moment and that advance our vision for the world we want to build.
+Race Forward’s Butterfly Lab was launched in 2020 to build power for effective narratives that honor the humanity of migrants, refugees, and immigrants, and advance freedom and justice for all.

 Why The Lab?

 Anti-immigrant forces have been winning the narrative battle.
-These narratives bolster a government administration whose policies terrorize migrants, refugees, and immigrants emotionally, economically, and physically.
+These narratives bolster a government administration whose policies emotionally, economically, and physically terrorize migrants, refugees, and immigrants.
 We believe a majority of Americans support continued immigration and protections for immigrants, and have been shocked by images of jailed children and spectacles of hate violence.
 And we believe that by advancing narratives that connect Americans back to their core beliefs and values, we can compel them to act and confront attacks on migrants, refugees, and immigrants, support humane and transformative action, and foster a pro-immigrant culture.
 Our Lab is named after Favianna Rodriguez's butterfly image which inspires us and reminds us that migration is beautiful.